UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-## Using Floor Fiducial Fiducials To Guide The Robot
+## Using Floor Fiducials To Guide The Robot
 We are adding a powerful ability to our fiducial follow application that will allow users to write a python or other program to send fiducial follow as well as basic movement commands to the follow.py application through a ROS topic.
 We hope to officially